particle-iot/docs/src/content/reference/datasheets/e-series/electron-2-datasheet.md

 If supplying external voltage in the range of 3.6 to 4.2 VDC, charging will automatically be disabled.

-If you are connecting an external battery and want to use the internal charger, you must disable the temperature sensor so charging will always be enabled.
+If you are connecting an external battery and want to use the internal charger, you must simulate having a temperature sensor in the valid charging range to enable charging.

 This can be done using a solder jumper on the bottom of the Electron 2.
-It consists of two half-moon shaped pads that must be soldered closed and will disable the temperature sensor.
+It consists of two half-moon shaped pads that must be soldered closed and will allow charging at any temperature with battery packs or external supplies that do not have a temperature sensor.
-You must disable the temperature sensor when using the Li+ with an external battery.

 {{imageOverlay src="/assets/images/electron-2/ts-pad.png" alt="ts solder jumper" class="full-width"}}